perscamden/asylum_diary/README.md

 I confidently say that I tried to offer my best.
 More than just as an asylum seeker.

-What I got was year long insult and torture that causes actual damage.
+What I got was year long insult and torture that causes actual damages.

 Even if consider only the asylum seeker part, I would have been thankful for the slightest or basic things such as a roof and simple food and I did.